 Like cyber or IEMI attack scenarios, coordinated physical attacks on critical infrastructure sector nodes could create long-duration power outages of exceptionally wide geographic scope, especially if combined with EMP, cyber, or IEMI in a combined arms campaign.

-Military strategists have long understood that a simultaneous attacking using multiple means can greatly amplify damage to targets.
+Military strategists have long understood that a simultaneous attack using multiple means can greatly amplify damage to targets.
 In a classic demonstration of the value of combined arms strategies, Napoleon’s Grande Armee employed infantry, artillery, and cavalry in integrated operations to help him achieve decisive victories.
 Modern militaries frequently combine air, infantry, and armor forces to create such synergies.

 A former CEO of the North American Electric Reliability Corporation (NERC), expressed this apprehension in testimony to the U.S. Senate Energy and Natural Resources Committee:

 “I am most concerned about coordinated physical and cyber-attacks intended to disable elements of the power grid or deny electricity to specific targets, such as government or business centers, military installations, or other infrastructures.”